Vplavinskaya/rferl/README.md

 # Limitations
 Memory Cache cannot be used in production, because storage is going to be lost after rebooting.
 I would use database as a storage, especially I would recommend to use Redis with TTL polciy.

+# Remarks
+Use "application/custom" Content-Type in order to send base64-encoded left & right text values.